-- 1. The purpose of the DBCP Fund is to support the activities of the Observations Programme Area (OPA) of the Joint WMO/IOC Commission for Oceanography and Marine Meteorology (JCOMM), in line with direction given by donors; - 2.
-The DBCP Fund is a Trust Fund within the provisions of Articles 9.7^{10} , 9.8^{11} and 9.9^{12} of the WMO Financial Regulations (Resolution 37, Cg-XV); - 3.
+- 1. The purpose of the DBCP Trust Fund is to support the activities under the Observations Coordination Group (OCG) of the GOOS (WMO/IOC are partners of GOOS), in line with direction given by donors; - 2.
+The DBCP Fund is a Trust Fund within the provisions of Articles 9.7^{13} , 9.8^{14} and 9.9^{15} of the WMO Financial Regulations (Resolution 37, Cg-XV); - 3.
 The Fund shall be managed by WMO under its applicable rules and procedures, according to an annual budget adopted by the Observations Coordination Group (OCG) and the contributing Panels at its regular Sessions; - 4.
 The budget will be constructed according to a format, in which all income and expenditures will be identified in general articles and specific chapters.
 The format of the budget may be revised as necessary.
-The budget may take note of other monies and resources made available for support of the OPA activities, but which are not included as part of the Fund.
+The budget may take note of other monies and resources made available for support of the OCG activities, but which are not included as part of the Fund.
 Only those monies placed in the Fund, however, shall be subject to these terms of reference.
 The contributors will provide WMO with details of the projects under which expenditures shall be made for invoicing purposes; - 5.
 The Chairpersons of the appropriate panel as listed in Table 1 may request the WMO Secretariat to commit any expenditure necessary for the resolution of these issues and the promotion of the Panel's aims and objectives, up to the maximum amounts that might be agreed in advance by the OCG and contributing Panels, as long as these are consistent with the Operating Principles of each panel and available resources.
-The Chairpersons may also request to commit any expenditure exceeding these maximum amounts, or unplanned expenditures with the approval from the respective Pavel Executive Board, under its Terms of Reference; - 6.
+The Chairpersons may also request to commit any expenditure exceeding these maximum amounts, or unplanned expenditures with the approval from the respective Panel Executive Board, under its Terms of Reference; - 6.
 The unit of account shall be the United States dollar.
 When commitments are made, the appropriate funds will be converted, as necessary, to the currency of commitment in at least the amount of the commitment; - 7.
-The income of the Fund will include: - (i) Annual contributions from participating Members / Member States; - (ii) Funds deposited for specific purposes, hereafter referred to as deposits; - (iii) Other contributions from third parties;
+The income of the Fund will include: - (i) Annual contributions from participating Members / Member States; - (ii) Funds deposited for specific purposes; hereafter referred to as deposits; - (iii) Other contributions from third parties; - (iv) Interest on investments as may be made by the Secretary-General in accordance with the provisions of Financial Regulation 12.216 (Resolution 37, Cg-XV); and